Uintan

-The Uintan North American Stage is the North American faunal stage, typically set from 46,200,000 to 42,000,000 years before present lasting 4.2 million years.
-The Uintan Stage is a key part of the North American Land Mammal Age.
-In the Uinta Basin, a thriving subtropical ecosystem was formed at around 46.0 million years ago.
-It falls within the Eocene epoch, preceded by the Bridgerian and followed by the Duchesnean NALMA stages.
-The Uinta Formation is a key piece of this geologic stage.
-Mammalian sabretooths evolved and became dominant predators in the now-Western United States.
+The Uintan is a North American land mammal age (NALMA), typically set from 46.3 to 41.4 million years before present.
+It falls within the middle of the Eocene epoch, preceded by the Bridgerian and followed by the Duchesnean NALMA stages.
+The Uintan is contained within the Lutetian global stage of the Middle Eocene.

+The Uinta Formation in the Uinta Basin was a thriving subtropical ecosystem established around 46.0 million years ago.
+It serves as the namesake and a key component of faunal change within the Uintan stage.
+Machaeroidine oxyaenids, some of the earliest mammalian saber-toothed predators, evolved and became dominant predators in the now-Western United States.
 These included Apataelurus, Diegoaelurus, and Machaeroides.